zilliztech/zdoc/docs/tutorials/collection/use-partition-key.md

 </Admonition>

-If all your search filters involve only a single partition key value, consider enabling the **Partition-key Isolation** feature.
-Specifically, you can either create a collection with this feature automatically enabled or modify an existing collection to enable this feature manually as follows:
+If all your search filters involve only a single partition key value as in the multi-tenancy scenario, consider enabling the **Partition-key Isolation** feature.
+Specifically, you can enable this feature by  using one of the following methods.

 ```python
 # Add properties while creating the collection